Are you looking for safe core stability exercises to help you manage your core dysfunction?

-Core stability exercises train the muscles surrounding the trunk; these include the muscles of the abdomen, back, pelvic floor and even muscles we use to breathe (the diaphragm).
+Core stability exercises train the muscles surrounding the trunk; these include the muscles of the abdomen, back and pelvic floor, and even the muscles we use to breathe (the diaphragm).

 Your core muscles should ideally work together in a well balanced and coordinated manner.

-Our core muscles sometimes stop working as they should – they can become too weak to support the trunk or they can become too strong and overpower other core muscle groups.
+Our core muscles sometimes stop working as they should and become too weak to support the trunk.
+Alternatively, they can become too strong and overpower other core muscle groups.

 Core muscle dysfunction is one reason why some women experience recurrent back and/or pelvic pain and/or instability and even pelvic floor problems.

-Core muscle dysfunction can be caused by many factors in a woman’s life including:
+Core dysfunction can be caused by many factors in a woman’s life including: